pawfa/BattleShips/README.md

 ## Description

 Example application to learn React.
-You can see demo [here](http://battleships.pawfa.usermd.net/)(early phase, still working on basic functionalities).
+You can see demo [here](http://battleships.pawfa.usermd.net/).
 Every code review and criticism is welcome.

 ## Getting Started